unoplatform/uno.toolkit.ui/.github/ISSUE_TEMPLATE/samples-issue.md

 ---
 name: Samples Issue
-about: Report an issue with the Uno samples
+about: Report an issue with the Uno Toolkit samples
 labels: kind/contributor-experience, kind/documentation, triage/untriaged
 ---